xMartin/php-introduction/04_objects_and_classes.md

 }
 ```

-Now we can just use the address as if it were alreay a string:
+Now we can just use the address as if it were already a string:

 ```php
 $my_address = new Address("Main Street", 42, "Some Town", 12345, "Far Far Away");